yuvilio/yuvilio.github.io/src/pages/about.md

 ---
 title: About
 collection: pages
-layout: post.nunj
+layout: page.nunj
-tags: sample-tag
+tags: about-me
 excerpt: About me
 ---

-About page
+Hey there, I'm Yuval.
+I work with code and think in tangents.